-- PROTEIN POWDER CHOCOLATE PUDDING – One of my favorites; and also great for those in training.
+- PROTEIN POWDER CHOCOLATE PUDDING – One of my favorites, and also great for those in training.
 This pudding is SO filling with NO carbs, therefore great for fat burning too.
 Use 25-30g plant based protein powder (or whatever amount you need to make it up to 25-30 grams of total protein – see instructions on packaging), add to a blender with around 100ml of nut milk, low carb sweetener like xylitol or stevia to taste, 1/2 an avocado, and 1 dessertspoon of cacao or carob powder.
 Whizz up into a pudding consistency (a thick consistency seems to fill you up for longer rather than making a thinner shake out of it).
-This will be a matter of trial and error to get the right consistency so start of with less milk and build up until you achieve what you want, rather than adding too much first.
+This will be a matter of trial and error to get the right consistency, so start of with less milk and build up until you achieve what you desire, rather than adding too much first.

 - QUINOA PORRIDGE – For quinoa porridge you should cook your quinoa in a creamy oat or rice milk, then add nuts, seeds and fruits of your choice.
 Please check out my favorite quinoa breakfast combinations that are already tried and tested by me and taste totally delicious.

 - BEANS ON TOAST – Sourdough toast spread with vegan butter (optional) and 1/2-1 can of sugar free baked beans, plus a dessertspoon of nutritional yeast mixed in to give it a cheesy taste and to up the protein and vitamin B12 (make sure you use yeast flakes with B12 added).

 - LENTIL SOUP – You can buy either canned or fresh lentil soups; or ideally make your own which you can freeze in batches.